Joel Sherman

-Joel Sherman (born 1962), nicknamed "GI Joel", is a top American Scrabble expert and former world champion.
-He is chronicled in Stefan Fatsis's book Word Freak, in Eric Chaikin's film Word Wars, and in Scott Petersen's film Scrabylon.
+Joel Sherman (born 1962), nicknamed GI Joel, is an American professional English-language Scrabble player and former world champion.
+He is featured in Stefan Fatsis's book Word Freak, in Eric Chaikin's film Word Wars, and in Scott Petersen's film Scrabylon.
 He is also mentioned in Collins Gem's reference book.

-He was born in The Bronx, New York, and is an alumnus of the Bronx High School of Science.
+He was born in The Bronx, New York in 1962, and is an alumnus of the Bronx High School of Science.